Jacinda Ardern and Scott Morrison in awkward hug moment

-Prime Minister Jacinda Ardern has barely put a foot wrong in the way she has compassionately dealt her the recent horrific terror attacks in Christchurch.
+Prime Minister Jacinda Ardern has barely put a foot wrong in the way she has compassionately dealt with the recent horrific terror attacks in Christchurch.

 From wearing hijab to swiftly targeting weak Kiwi gun laws, Ardern has managed to remain composed during testing times as the world watched.